anjakammer/ExampleCloudFunctions/GitHub-Apps/ci_cd-pipeline/README.md

 | `REDIS_KEY`     | redisKey                |

-### Architecture
+## Architecture

-## Check-Runner
+### Check-Runner
-Che `check-runner` is the gateway between GitHub and all services which trigger the steps of the ci/cd pipeline.
+The `check-runner` is the gateway between GitHub and all services which trigger all steps of the ci/cd pipeline.
 All GitHub hooks come in through the `check-runner`, which is validating the call, and triggers other functions accordingly.